 The Company must obtain Shareholder approval of the LTI Plan, and authorization to grant Awards thereunder, every year at its annual meeting, which must be within 15 months of the date that it was last approved by Shareholders.
-If Shareholders fail to approve the Incentive Plan Resolution, the Company must forthwith stop granting awards settled in treasury issued Shares under both the 2023 Share Option Plan or the LTI Plan, unless such awards are granted subject to Shareholder ratification.
-Notwithstanding the failure of such resolution to pass, all previously allocated awards under the 2023 Share Option Plan will continue unaffected but no further Options will be available for grant thereunder.
+If Shareholders fail to approve the Incentive Plan Resolution, the Company must forthwith stop granting awards settled in treasury issued Shares under the LTI Plan, unless such awards are granted subject to Shareholder ratification.
+Notwithstanding the failure of such resolution to pass, all previously allocated awards under the LTI Plan (or previously the Share Option Plan and rolled into the LTI Plan) will continue unaffected but no further Awards will be available for grant thereunder.

-In accordance with the rules of the TSX Venture Exchange, all Awards granted under the LTI Plan and the revisions to the LTI Plan's amendment provision intended to more closely track the TSX Venture amendment provision requirements (as further detailed in the table above - see subsections (iv) and (vii) under "Amending Procedures") must be approved by the TSXV and by an ordinary resolution of the Shareholders.
+In accordance with the rules of the TSX Venture Exchange, all Awards granted under the LTI Plan and the revisions to the LTI Plan's amendment provision intended to more closely track the TSX Venture amendment provision requirements (as further detailed in the table above - see subsections (iv) and (vii)

+under "Amending Procedures") must be approved by the TSXV and by an ordinary resolution of the Shareholders.